VadimEst/CNC-Simulator-Docs/README.md

 $ npm start
 ```

-To stop the local server use CTRL + C in shell.

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.
+The local server can be reached by opening localhost:3000 in browser.

+To stop the local server use CTRL + C in shell.

 ### Build